St George's School, Harpenden: History

-then as a Voluntary Aided School in the mid 1970's.
+then as a Voluntary Aided School in the mid-1970s.
 This period saw a large expansion of the school with many new buildings and numbers expanding to 800.
 On 1 July 2012 St George's became an academy, funded by the new St George's School Harpenden Academy Trust.
 It continues to be supported by the Cecil Grant Founder's Trust, a charity set up after Grant's death in 1946.

 The St. George's motto Levavi Oculos (Aim Higher) appears on the uniform badges.
 It derives from their School Hymn, Assurgit, which is sung in Latin.
 Levavi Oculos means "I have lifted up mine eyes" and alludes to Psalm 121, beginning "I will lift up mine eyes unto the hills, from whence cometh my help; my help cometh even from the Lord, who hath made Heaven and Earth."
 In the sense of "I have raised my sights" this is equivalent to the English motto Aim Higher, which appears over one archway at the front entrance of Keswick House.